 Though these fish are incredibly elusive and are often referred to as the gray ghosts of the Florida Keys, locating the fish is an easy enough task for your guide.
 There are multiple places in the Keys they like to hang out to eat, since eating is what they do most of the time.
 Your guide will take you to the intertidal flats, and deeper adjacent waters and mangrove areas where the bonefish can be found.
 In shallow waters, the bonefish’s spiky fins will stick out of the water as they feed.
 In deeper waters, plumes of mud will help you locate the fish as they dig through the silt on the bottom.

 This species of sport fish is not only wise but it can easily differentiate between food and the fly.
 Even a well placed fly that lands quietly, right in front of the bonefish, does not necessarily mean he will eat it.
 So, it’s always better to become a wise angler if you really want to catch bonefish.
 Listen to what the experts suggest if you really want to improve your odds.
-There are some great books on Bonefish, one by Chico Fernandez comes right to mind.
-If you are seriously getting addicted to bonefish read it.
+There are some great fly fishing books on Bonefish, one by Chico Fernandez comes right to mind.
+If you are seriously getting addicted to bonefish here are our The Best Fly Fishing Books that you can read.

 Two important tricks: